ypcs/digabi-repository/doc/repositories.md

 ### digabi-{stable}-{main,contrib,non-free}
 Packages migrated from -testing- that are currently included in our stable builds.
 For package to get promoted from testing to stable, it *must* pass manual testing.

-### digabi-overrides-{main,contrib,non-free}
-Repository for forcing manual overrides of other packages.
-Should be used only when absolutely necessary.